tmaiaroto/aegis/README.md

 microservices in the AWS cloud quickly and easily.
 They are mutually exclusive tools.

 Aegis is not intended to be an infrastructure management tool.
 It will never be as feature rich as tools like [Terraform](https://www.terraform.io).
-It's goal is to assist in the development of microservices - not the maintenance of infrastructure.
+Its goal is to assist in the development of microservices - not the maintenance of infrastructure.

 Likewise the framework is rather lightweight as well.
 It may never have helpers and